Backendless/ui-builder-library/components/bl-sweet-alert/README.md

 The next step is to set up `Sweet Alert Confirm` and `Sweet Alert Dismiss` by adding the appropriate parameters in the same way as in the main Sweet Alert:

-Sweet Alert Confirm - 'Deleted!', 'Your file has been deleted.', 'success' Sweet Alert Dismiss - 'Cancelled', 'Your file is safe :)', 'error'
+Sweet Alert Confirm - `{ title: 'Deleted!', text: 'Your file has been deleted.', icon: 'success' }` Sweet Alert Dismiss - `{ title: 'Cancelled', text: 'Your file is safe :)', icon: 'error' }`

 Thus, when confirming on the main Sweet Alert, a `Sweet Alert Confirm` will appear.